• Skip to main content

 Slice up the chicken breast into 1” pieces.

-In a large saucepan, combine the garlic, asparagus, chicken, chicken stock, parsley and broccoli bring to a boil.
+In a large saucepan, combine the garlic, asparagus, chicken, chicken stock, parsley and broccoli and bring to a boil.
 Simmer for 1/2 hour or until the vegetables are tender.

 Add the cooked brown rice to the saucepan and mix all the ingredients together.
 (Add more brown rice if it seems too soupy)

-Pour the mixture into a glass dish and cool down, before serving.
+Pour the mixture into a glass dish and cool down before serving.

-One of the reasons your diabetic dog may have become fussy is because he doesn’t like the new food he’s eating.
 Since this is a serious problem, the best strategy is to come up with as many possibilities as possible to increase the odds.
-You must do this in conjunction with your vet or canine nutritionist, since it’s always important to maintain balance.

 When choosing food bear this in mind – many diabetic dogs also have pancreatitis, so if that’s the case with yours be very careful of the fat content.